open-contracting/standard/docs/guidance/map/framework_agreements.md

 * Create a release with the **same** `ocid` as the tender release and add 'award' to the `tag` array
 * Add an `Award` object to the `awards` array.
+* In the `Award` section, set `award.maximumValue` to the maximum value fo the framework agreement and/or `awards.estimatedValue` to the estimated value fo the framework agreement.
+* In the `Contract` section, set `contract.maximumValue` to the maximum value of the framework agreement and/or `contract.estimatedValue` to the stimated value of the framework agreement.
 * For each supplier:
   * Add an `Organization` object to the `parties` array, add 'supplier' to its `.roles` and populate its other fields.
   * Add an `OrganizationReference` object to the award's `.suppliers` array, and set its `.id` and `.name` to match the supplier's object in the `parties` array.